Deniss Vasiļjevs: 2024–25 season

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 In early September, Vasiļjevs shared via his Ko-fi account that undisclosed issues with the Latvian Skating Association had resulted in financial troubles, forcing him to withdraw from the 2025 CS Nebelhorn Trophy, where he had originally intended to start his season.
 Later in the month, it was reported that Vasiļjevs had been owed competition-related expenses dating back to January 2024, and that the Latvian Skating Association had only paid the all expenses he was owed in September 2025.
 The Latvian Skating Association said that the delay was because he and his manager had sent the request for funding late, while Vasiljevs's manager said they had been in repeated contact with the Association about the funding.

-In late October, it was announced that Vasiļjevs was no longer training in Champéry and had parted ways with longtime coach, Stéphane Lambiel.
+In late October, it was announced that Vasiļjevs was no longer training in Champéry and had parted ways with his longtime coach, Stéphane Lambiel.
 He subsequently went on to compete at the 2025 Cup of China, where he finished in tenth place.
+In November, Vasiljevs said he had returned to training in Champéry.
+At his next Grand Prix assignment, 2025 Finlandia Trophy, he again finished in tenth place after placing ninth in both competition segments.

+In December, he competed at the Golden Spin of Zagreb, where he finished in fourth place just 0.03 points behind the bronze medalist.
+The following month, it was announced that Vasiļjevs had returned to Champéry to train under longtime coaches, Stéphane Lambiel and Angelo Dolfini.
+Going on to compete at the 2026 European Championships, Vasiļjevs debuted a new free skate program to the music of Gayane.
+At the event, he placed ninth in the short program and eighth in the free skate to finish in ninth place overall.
+Following the event, Vasiļjevs reflected on his challenging first half of the season.
+"This season is quite a journey," he said.
+"It’s not done yet, but so far I would say it’s probably the most challenging, the most interesting, and also the most enlightening season.
+The biggest thing I learned is that I am too much of an individualist.
+I can’t do everything by myself and always try to be perfect or to do it better.
+I cannot be on my own, so I need to find more trust, learn to work together, no matter what is wrong in front of personal healing maybe.
+This season teaches me a lot in the way that all things that are really worth building, you tend to have to do together.
+You cannot do everything alone, no matter how good you are as an individual."